Ghana Football Association: The Africa Cup of Nations

-The Ghana Amateur Football Association was affiliated with CAF in 1960, and in 1963 won the bid to host the 5th Africa Cup of Nations, to coincide with the Meeting of the (OAU) Heads of States and Government in Accra.
+The Ghana Amateur Football Association was affiliated with CAF in 1960, and in 1963 won the bid to host the 5th Africa Cup of Nations (AFCON), to coincide with the Meeting of the (OAU) Heads of States and Government in Accra.
 Ghana won the trophy and went ahead again to successfully defend it in Tunisia in 1965.

-After the 1965 triumph, Ghana hosted and won the 13th Africa Cup of Nations in 1978, and four years later, won it again in Tripoli, Libya.
-The team have won the Africa Cup of Nations four times (in 1963, 1965, 1978, and 1982), making Ghana the second most successful team in the contest's history, along with Cameroon.
+After the 1965 triumph, Ghana hosted and won the 13th AFCON in 1978, and four years later, won it again in Tripoli, Libya.
+The team have won the AFCON four times (in 1963, 1965, 1978, and 1982), making Ghana the second most successful team in the contest's history, along with Cameroon.

 Although the team did not qualify for the senior FIFA World Cup until 2006, Ghana has enjoyed tremendous success at the youth level, winning the FIFA World Under-17 title twice and finishing runner-up twice.
 Ghana has also finished second at the FIFA World Youth Championship twice.

 Ghana became the first African country to win a medal in Football at the 1992 Summer Olympics.

 In 2009, Ghana became the first African country to win the U-20 FIFA World cup by defeating Brazil.

 With regard to women's football, the Ghana Black Queens have participated in two World Cup tournaments and the Olympic Games.
 They have also been runners-up to the Falcons of Nigeria in the Africa Cup of Nations series.

-Ghana last hosted the African Cup of Nations Tournament in January 2008.
+Ghana last hosted the AFCON Tournament in January 2008.

-Ghana qualified for the African Cup of Nations Tournament in January 2017 after finishing top of Group H in the qualifying stages.
+Ghana qualified for the AFCON Tournament in January 2017 after finishing top of Group H in the qualifying stages.

+Ghana could not qualified for the 2025 Africa cup of nations for the first time since 2004.
+Ghana football association apologized to Ghanaians for the Ghana black stars inability to qualify for AFCON 2025.